Friday, April 27, 2012

 K.T.
 Stevens as Clare Raymond

 In all matters practical, Harriet Craig is the perfect wife.
-Beautiful and poised as a hostess, attentive and spuriously deferential to her adoring husband, Walter; Harriet runs their tastefully elegant upper middle-class home with the efficiency and warmth of a science lab.
-In that curious definition of “housewife” indigenous to the moneyed set, Harriet neither cooks nor cleans, raises no children, and has no job—she merely spends every waking hour running roughshod over the harried staff of housekeepers (servants, as she likes to call them), even going so far as to engage her grateful poor-relation cousin Clare as free labor.
-All in the service of creating the perfectly clean, perfectly orderly, perfect home.
+Beautiful and poised as a hostess, attentive and spuriously deferential to her adoring husband Walter; Harriet runs their tastefully elegant upper middle-class home with the efficiency and warmth of a science lab.
+In that curious definition of “housewife” indigenous to the moneyed set, Harriet neither cooks nor cleans, raises no children, and has no job.
+She merely spends every waking hour running roughshod over the harried staff of housekeepers (servants, as she likes to call them), even going so far as to engage Clare, her grateful, poor-relation cousin, as free labor.
+All in the service of creating the perfectly clean, perfectly orderly, perfectly loveless home.
 Trouble arises when Harriet, fearful that a job promotion for her husband might loosen the short tether she has kept him on for the entirety of their marriage, attempts to broaden the scope of her manipulation.

 Harriet Craig's cousin Clare, pretty much where Harriet likes to keep her at all times